Anderbone/myblog/content/dev/spring01-intro.md

 - Spring Boot builds on top of Spring to make Spring even easier with simplified dependency management, automatic configuration, and runtime insights.
 - Spring applications can be initialized using the Spring Initializr, which is webbased and supported natively in most Java development environments.
 - The components, commonly referred to as beans, in a Spring application context can be declared explicitly with Java or XML, discovered by component scanning, or automatically configured with Spring Boot autoconfiguration

+## Code
+If port 8080 is in used, add `server.port=8090` in your application.properties.